miroi/DIRAC_scripts/grid_computing/README.rst

   lcg-infosites -vo compchem ce
   lcg-infosites -vo sivvp.slovakgrid.sk ce

-What you have in your VO's lfn-space:
+What you have in your VO's lfn-space (must have active certificate for this VO):

 ::